bustle/redis_assist/README.md

     pet = Pet.find(1)
     pet.person

+## Helpful methods
+    # The Redis client used for this module
+    client = People.redis

 ## Transforms
 Since Redis only supports string values RedisAssist provides an interface for serialization in and out of Redis.